 Any kind of file can be attached to a note.
 In Markdown, links to these files are represented as a simple ID to the resource.
 In the note viewer, these files, if they are images, will be displayed or, if they are other files (PDF, text files, etc.) they will be displayed as links.
 Clicking on this link will open the file in the default application.

-Joplin is currently available in English and French.
+Joplin is currently available in English, French, Spanish, German, Portuguese, Chinese, Japanese, Russian, Croatian and Italian.
 If you would like to contribute a translation, it is quite straightforward, please follow these steps:

 - Download Poedit, the translation editor, and install it.

 - In Poedit, open this .pot file, go into the Catalog menu and click Configuration.
 Change "Country" and "Language" to your own country and language.

 - From then you can translate the file.
 Once it is done, please either open a pull request or send the file to this address.